-After the discovery of the General Custer Mine in August, 1876 by James Baxter, an E. K. Dodge and a Morton McKeim, the area really began to flood with miners.
+After the discovery of the General Custer Mine in August 1876 by James Baxter, E. K. Dodge, and Morton McKeim, the area began to flood with miners.

-The three founding members of the mine; however, realized they didn’t have the resources to develop the mine and soon sold out to an English firm.
+However, the three founding members of the mine realized they didn’t have the resources to develop the mine and soon sold out to an English firm.

-With prospectors camped out all over the area, the town of Bonanza City was laid out in 1877 by a man named Charles Franklin, some eight miles up the Yankee Fork of the Salmon River.
-Generally simply called Bonanza, which is Spanish for “prosperity,” lots were first sold which ranged from $40 to $300.
-In the beginning, machinery and supplies had to be brought in by mule packers along a rugged 84 mile trail from Ketchum.
+With prospectors camped out all over the area, Bonanza City was laid out in 1877 by Charles Franklin, some eight miles up the Yankee Fork of the Salmon River.
+Generally called Bonanza, Spanish for “prosperity,” lots were first sold, ranging from $40 to $300.
+In the beginning, machinery and supplies had to be brought in by mule packers along a rugged 84-mile trail from Ketchum.

-Once it was complete, freight haulers required 5-7 pairs of oxen, mules, or horses to pull their loads on trips that would take four days to cover the 35 mile wagon trail.
-The following year, a daily stage was running over the toll road which cost passengers $5.00 for the 8-9 hour one-way trip.
+Once it was complete, freight haulers required 5-7 pairs of oxen, mules, or horses to pull their loads on trips that would take four days to cover the 35-mile wagon trail.
+A daily stage was running over the toll road the following year, costing passengers $5.00 for the 8-9 hour one-way trip.

-Though Bonanza never had a mine or a mill, it quickly became the hub of the area and by 1881 it boasted some 600 people and numerous businesses including Custer County’s first newspaper, The Yankee Fork Herald; a post office, a school, the Dodge Hotel, a blacksmith, a cafe and dance hall called the Charles Franklin House, a hardware store, grocery and variety stores, a dentist, a watchmaker and several other businesses.
-The settlement also sported numerous entertainment venues including a croquet field, a baseball field and a small racetrack.
+Though Bonanza never had a mine or a mill, it quickly became the hub of the area, and by 1881 it boasted some 600 people and numerous businesses, including Custer County’s first newspaper, The Yankee Fork Herald; a post office, a school, the Dodge Hotel, a blacksmith, a cafe and dance hall called the Charles Franklin House, a hardware store, grocery and variety stores, a dentist, a watchmaker, and several other businesses.
+The settlement also sported numerous entertainment venues, including a croquet field, a baseball field, and a small racetrack.
 Bonanza’s wide main street was lined with trees and several two-story buildings fronted by boardwalks or wooden sidewalks so customers wouldn’t have to walk through the mud or the snow.
-The town also sported a public well and a water system, which provided water for its residents as well as fire protection.
+The town also sported a public well and a water system, providing water for its residents and fire protection.

-In the meantime, Custer City had also sprung up about two miles upstream from Bonanza, though at the time of Bonanza’s peak in 1881, the town outnumbered Custer City two-to-one in population and sported a greater number of businesses.
+In the meantime, Custer City had also sprung up about two miles upstream from Bonanza.
+However, during Bonanza’s peak in 1881, the town outnumbered Custer City two-to-one in population and sported a greater number of businesses.

-Bonanza suffered its first setback when fire raged through the town in 1889; however, it continued to survive until a second fire destroyed an entire block in May, 1897, and most of the remaining merchants moved to nearby Custer instead of rebuilding.
-By this time, the waterworks had fallen into disrepair and firefighters were unable to save the buildings..
+Bonanza suffered its first setback when a fire raged through the town in 1889; however, it continued to survive until a second fire destroyed an entire block in May 1897.
+Most of the remaining merchants moved to nearby Custer instead of rebuilding.
+By this time, the waterworks had fallen into disrepair, and firefighters could not save the buildings.

-Today, Bonanza has only about seven tumbling structures, in various states of decay.
-A Forest Service Guard Station, built by the Work Progress Administration in the 1930’s, is located on a hill above the old town site, which is responsible for the care and maintenance of all the recreation facilities in the area.
+Today, Bonanza has only about seven tumbling structures in various states of decay.
+A Forest Service Guard Station, built by the Works Progress Administration in the 1930s, is located on a hill above the old townsite, which is responsible for the care and maintenance of all the recreation facilities in the area.

 Traveling westward up the hill and beyond the guard station are two cemeteries, the first of which served both the people of Bonanza and Custer, and the other, a bit further down the road and referred to as Boothill, holds only three marked graves.